Table of Contents

 The mentioned list of fruit and vegetable is not the ultimate one.
 You could add different fruits and vegetables to your elderly’s diet to ensure hydration.
 However, see if the senior is allergic to anything or not.

 Change the taste of water

 You can make plain water tasty with natural flavors.
 It gives a good feeling to drink water and avoid dehydration.
-You might be worried about the sugar intake in the loved ones.
+You might be worried about the sugar intake in your loved ones.
 Natural flavors provide a delicious taste without any additives or preservatives.

 The herbs you can add to plain water:

 Again we need to mention that before adding them to the elderly’s diet, determine if they are allergic to any of them.
 Taking advice from health experts or a doctor is always wise.